carocad/dbscan.clj/README.md

 You should note that the algorithm has been modified to adapt to a more functional approach since the original algorithm does a lot of in-place state mutations.

+This project is still under heavy development, beware of the version number.
+(semantic versioning)

 ## Usage
 *data* must be a vector of vectors representing the points to cluster.
 This is